Tokyo Gov. Yuriko Koike says canceling Olympics 'unthinkable' | The Japan Times

 But Mori dismissed that option, as did Olympic minister Seiko Hashimoto, who told a Diet committee that postponing or canceling the games was “inconceivable.”

 “The coronavirus has become a global problem.
-We can’t just hold it (the Olympics) because Japan is OK,” he told the daily on Wednesday.
+We can’t just hold it (the Olympics) because Japan is OK,” he told the newspaper on Wednesday.

 Takahashi said the summer two years from now “offers the best possibility” for a postponement, given the international sporting calendar, adding that “preparation must start now” if a delay is on the cards.